 A HAZCOM program must address the following elements:

-inventory of hazardous materials in the workplace
+Preparing a chemical inventory in the workplace

 safety data sheets (SDS)